 The gross receipts derived from the sale of piped natural gas is the total amount for which piped natural gas is sold, including any charges for services that go into the production or delivery of the piped natural gas that are a part of the sale valued in money, whether paid in money or otherwise, including any amount for which credit is given to the purchaser by the seller without any deduction on account of the cost of the piped natural gas sold, the cost of materials used, labor or service costs, interest charged, losses, or any other expenses whatsoever.
-All charges for items provided in the production and delivery of piped natural gas upon which the tax is due, notwithstanding that some charges may be billed separately from the charge for the metered service.
+All charges for items provided in the production and delivery of piped natural gas to customers are a part of the gross receipts derived from the retail sale of piped natural gas upon which the tax is due, notwithstanding that some charges may be billed separately from the charge for the metered service.